hathibelagal-dev/instantpolyglot/docs/eng/Akkadian.md

 **šarrum īliam ālaš ibni**
 king-NOM he-arose city-ACC he-built
-"The king arose and built the city"
+“The king arose and built the city”

 The conjunction **-ma** can be used to connect clauses, often implying a sequence of events:

 **šarrum īliam-ma ālaš ibni**
 king-NOM he-arose-and city-ACC he-built
-"The king arose and then built the city"
+“The king arose and then built the city”

 ### Negation